JMDKC/artangled-hugo/content/posts/2024-05-26-bevan-bains.md

   - London
 ---

-As this exhibition’s title suggests, the multi-media artist Shaan Bevan is deeply interested in flowing water.
+As her new exhibition’s title suggests, the multi-media artist Shaan Bevan is deeply interested in flowing water.
 In this single-room gallery, there are C prints of crashing waterfalls and waves, and intricate pencil drawings and stained glass depicting water, too, ebbing and flowing.

 Bevan, who has a history of chronic illness, seems to find healing in these natural systems.
 But flowing water could also seem to an unhealed person like a flood of tears.
 Both emotions seem to intermingle in the works on show.